sergiocallegari/PyDSM/doc/source/intro.rst

   <http://www.mathworks.com/matlabcentral/fileexchange/19-delta-sigma-toolbox>`__
   for Matlab by R. Schreier
-* The method for the design of psychoacoustically optimal modulators for audio signals proposed by Dunn and Sandler in 1997.
+* The method for the design of psychoacoustically optimal modulators for audio signals proposed by Dunn and Sandler in 1997 in [Dun97]_.
 * The NTF design algorithm presented in [Cal13a]_ and [Cal13b]_.
 The latter includes an optimal strategy for the design of psychoacoustically optimal modulators for audio signals,